-- Risk management is embedded into the culture of the council, with Members and managers at all levels recognising that risk management is part of their job. - The risk management policy is refreshed annually and approved by the Audit Committee. - Following an ICT service review by SOCITM, the council has recently implemented an IT risk register which will be reviewed on a quarterly basis. - Strategic and operational risk registers are maintained and workshops are held regularly to review current risks and identify any new risks. - Information asset registers are in place ensuring compliance with legislation and demonstrating best practice in information governance.
+- Risk management is embedded into the culture of the council, with Members and managers at all levels recognising that risk management is part of their job. - The risk management policy is refreshed annually and approved by the Audit Committee. - The Council has an ICT risk register which is reviewed on a quarterly basis. - Strategic and operational risk registers are maintained and workshops are held regularly to review current risks and identify any new risks. - Information asset registers are in place ensuring compliance with legislation and demonstrating best practice in information governance.